daeyounglim/BayesMeta/README.md

 "df"
 ```

-* Create `R/global.R` and include all global variables that will be used in the documentation.
-This includes all

 ## ✔️ To do <a name="to_do"></a>

 - [x] MCMC for ***Bayesian Network Meta-Regression Hierarchical Models Using Heavy-Tailed Multivariate Random Effects with Covariate-Dependent Variances (BNMR-HTMRe)***